Tencent-RTC/TUICallKit/README.en.md

 ## Release Notes
-### Version 9.5 @ 2022.03.07
+### Version 9.9 @ 2022.05.05
-#### New Features
-- Android & iOS: Support floating window function
 #### Bug fixes
-- Android: abnormal playback of local and network ringtones;
+- Android: abnormal videoview when other user enter the room;
 ####  Optimization
-- Android: Optimize the code structure, mainly including the following changes
-  - Migrate `BrandUtil` and `PermissionUtil` to `com.tencent.liteav.trtccalling.model.utils`;
-  - Combine `TRTCCallAudioActivity` and `TRTCCallVideoActivity` into `BaseCallActivity`;
-- iOS: Optimize the ringtones settings that support online resources.
+- Android: remove tuicore catalogue instead of tuicore:1.0.5@aar
+- Android：open keep_alive service when the call starts，and close when the call is over
+- Android：move the `MODIFY_AUDIO_SETTINGS`permission to tuicalling module

 For earlier version update history, please click [More](./ReleaseNote.md)...